 A well-integrated layout is the goal of user experience design to ease the user journey.
 Whenever a user interacts with your website, it leads to an experience that depends on how much work you put into the UX design.
 In simple words, UX reflects how a person feels while using your website.

 User experience design aims to improve the visitor’s first impression of your website.
-CRO can impact when you work on enhancing user interaction with the website because a positive online experience increases the likelihood that a customer will perform the required action.
+Additionally, your eCommerce Conversion Rate Optimization is immediately impacted when you work on enhancing user interaction with the website.
+This is because a positive online experience increases the likelihood that a customer will perform the required action.

 Reasons why CRO & UX must go hand-in-hand:

 UX clarifies what the user wants by focusing on the “experience” aspect of user interaction.
-Understanding user needs will put you in a better position to increase conversion rates by tailoring your plan to match the tastes of your target audience.
+Understanding user needs will put you in a better position to increase conversion rates.
+It will help you tailor your plan to match the tastes of your target audience.

 Consider UX as a phase of requirement collection that helps you take one step closer to your users as you will concentrate on improving their experience.
 You can now implement your CRO strategy using the knowledge acquired to improve conversion rate optimization.
 When you know why your users aren’t converting, coming up with a solution rather than just speculating is considerably simpler.